chris-king1/resume/docs/learning.md

 # Learning

-View the training courses that I'm taking to help expand and refesh my technical writing, editing, and information architecture skills.
+View the training courses that I'm taking to help expand and refresh my technical writing, editing, and information architecture skills.

 ## In-progress training